-Kate Berlewen MA [Editor]
+Kate Berlewen [Editor]

 Kate trained as a fine artist specialising in mixed media sculpture and later oil painting.
 She subsequently worked as a freelance artist and theatre set designer before moving into art and music therapy.
 Kate completed the MA Principles of Conservation at the IoA in 2018-19 and her research interests include disaster conservation, conservation of objects from the Medieval period, and heritage engagement and outreach.
 Kate is a passionate advocate of inclusive and accessible education and heritage.